Courtship and Mating Within Evolutionary Game

 P_1 = 1-(1-k_v)^n \space\space\space\space\space (7)

-Figure 7: The probability of exposure to disease with respect to different n-values.
+Fig. 7.
+The probability of exposure to disease with respect to different n-values.
 Source: Adapted from (Ginsberg, 2001)

 However, the applications of pest-control can be equally harmful when we turn to synthetic chemicals, especially in the developing world where vector-borne diseases are most prevalent.
 These chemicals are so dangerous, in some places their adverse effects are disastrous, leading to more deaths than from infectious diseases themselves.
-When hazardous pesticides exist in an environment, people and other wildlife can be exposed to them through oral contact, ocular contact, dermal contact, or inhalation.
+When hazardous exist in an environment, people and other wildlife can be exposed to them through oral contact, ocular contact, dermal contact, or inhalation.
 Therefore, escaping their toxic effects is virtually impossible.
 Over time, the toxins aggregate in animal tissues, causing harm to not only that organism but all others that depend on them for sustenance (Kumar et al., 2012).
 Therefore, the implications of other sustainable pest-control methods are of the utmost importance.

 Mathematical modeling and game theory can be applied to maximize mating-disruption efficiency through the release of sterile males into populations.
 While mating disruption is a powerful and effective substitute for pesticides, there have been cases of failure (Fitri et al., 2021).
 For example, in Brazil, mating disruption was introduced to control Leucoptera coffeella, commonly known as the coffee leaf miner.
 Their efforts, however, were ineffective and had no significant effect on the insects present or their harmful environmental effect (Ambrogi et al., 2006).
 Therefore, strategized targeting using a calculated model is of the utmost importance (Fitri et al., 2021).
 This is where game theory becomes useful.
 If the equilibrium point of the model is unstable, after the influx of sterile individuals, the population will return to its original state.
 To precipitate change in the population dynamics, there must be a shift away from homeostasis, and therefore a new stable equilibrium.
 In game theory, a stable equilibrium is defined as the point in which neither party would change their choices given the chance.
 If this equilibrium is not stable, the players will likely change their choice and the new population will not be permanent (Denoeux, 2012).
 By modeling the stability of the equilibrium points before the experiment begins, you can determine its efficacy.